-- 1. The Planning Board shall grant an ADU Permit if it finds that the proposal complies with the provisions of this bylaw, §40.2, as amended.
+- The Planning Board shall grant an ADU Permit if it finds that the proposal complies with the provisions of this bylaw, §40.2, as amended.
 The concurring vote of four members of the Planning Board shall approve an ADU permit as submitted or with reasonable conditions.
-The Board shall deny the permit only if: - a.
-The application is incomplete, and the applicant fails to complete the application within 21 days after written notice of the application's deficiencies, or - b.
-The imposition of reasonable conditions will not ensure that the ADU will conform to the standards and criteria described herein, or - c.
+The Board shall dony the permit only if:

+The application is incomplete, and the applicant fails to complete the - a.
+The application is incomplete, and the application is deficiencies, or - The imposition of reasonable conditions will not ensure that the ADU will conform to the standards and criteria described herein, or - c.
 The ADU does not comply with the requirements of the Zoning Bylaw. - 2.
 The permit decision is not appealable.